sense 1v

 🔊

-Subjunctive mood (Congiuntivo) of the verb stupidìre
+congiuntivo stupidire.
+Subjunctive mood of the verb stupidire

 Tempo semplice

-Congiuntivo presente stupidìre
+Congiuntivo presente stupidire

 io stupidisca